samwda/sam-reading-time/readme.txt

 * Initial public release with shortcode and settings page.

 == Upgrade Notice ==
+= 2.4 =
+This update introduces automatic recalculation of reading times when WPM changes, independent Schema output, and improved SEO plugin compatibility.
+The plugin is now significantly lighter.

 = 2.0.0 =
 This update introduces a major upgrade: